202404-Y-ZA-FSW/AI-image-processing-lab/README.md

    - For each frame extracted, pass the frame through the `Salesforce/blip-image-captioning-base` model to generate a caption.
    - Ensure that each caption is stored in a list or dictionary along with the corresponding frame number or timestamp.

-5. **Output**:
-   - Once all frames have been processed, output the captions in a readable format.
-You can save the results to a text file, a CSV file, or simply print them to the console.
-   - Optionally, display a few frames alongside their generated captions to visualize the results.

-6. **Extension (Optional)**:
-   - Explore how changes in the frame extraction rate affect the overall processing time and the quality of descriptions.
-   - Experiment with different videos to see how the model performs across various contexts and scenes.

 ## Tips
 1. Start small, first make sure that you have a function that can accept a single picture and can normally process it and return the result.
 2. OpenCV is a new tool to you, but it is easy once you understand it.
 Make sure you get the frames one by one.